Mr-MaxVX/Max-ZeroK/README.md

 - 👋 Hi, I’m MAX-ZERO
 - 👀 I’m interested in hacking and programing
-- 🌱 I’m currently learning a python and C
+- 🌱 I’m currently learning python and C
 - 💞️ I’m looking to collaborate on HTB and THM websites
 - - 📫 How to reach me!
 IDNK